kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 type ReplicaMode string

 const (
     ReplicaModeUnreplicated ReplicaMode = "Unreplicated" )

 // WorkloadSpec describes a workload in a portable way that scheduler and related
 // tools can understand.
 type WorkloadSpec struct {
-  // Optional but recommended to set.
+    // ControllerRef points to the true workload, e.g. Deployment.
+    // It is optional to set and is intended to make this mapping easier for
+    // things like CLI tools.
     ControllerRef *v1.ObjectReference
     // PodGroups is a list of groups of pods.
     // Each group may request gang scheduling.
     PodGroups []PodGroup
 }

 type GangMode string